 In addition, you can invest in variable Share, IRA or ESA certificates.
 For these options, the minimum deposit stands at $500, and you can open an account for a term of three years.

-The corresponding rates for each changes each year on the anniversary of the purchase date to the rate in effect at that time, and it would remain in effect for a year.
-The NFCU guarantees that the rate would never drop below 0.50% of what it was worth at time of purchase, and there’s no limit to how high it can rise.
+The corresponding rates for each change each year on the anniversary of the purchase date to the rate in effect at that time and it would remain in effect for a year.
 These options also allow you to make additional deposits into your CD during the first and second anniversary of your purchase date.

 But if your risk tolerance is not very high, you can compare CD rates across banking and credit unions that feature both fixed-rate and other variable options.